 Some travel notes

-Just some travel notes.
+just some travel notes

-In 2004 when I set off solo travelling around Asia, I loaded my backpack with around 3 or 4 Lonely Planets to cover the first batch of countries on my roughly sketched itinerary.
+In 2004 when I set off solo travelling around Asia, I loaded my backpack with around three or four Lonely Planets to cover the first batch of countries on my roughly sketched itinerary.
 Invaluable for my travels, especially for relatively-difficult-to-navigate India, but amounted to a medium sized rock in my backpack.
 Some say guidebooks have had their time.
 I would disagree, but I would say the best tips often come from fellow travellers.
 You find that when you’re on the road, or even before you travel.
 I’ve had some of the best advice from people I’ve met along the way.
 A work in progress to help fellow travellers out, I’m occasionally adding some travel notes about places I know well, and writing the odd longer piece here and there.

 About me